joe-elliott/cert-exporter/readme.md

 ### Other Docs

 - [Testing](https://github.com/joe-elliott/cert-exporter/blob/master/docs/testing.md)
   - An overview of the testing scripts and how to run them.
+It requires [kind](https://github.com/kubernetes-sigs/kind) CLI.
 - [Deployment](https://github.com/joe-elliott/cert-exporter/blob/master/docs/deploy.md)
   - Information on how to deploy cert-exporter as well as examples for a kops cluster.
 - [Daemonset for Prometheus-operator](https://github.com/joe-elliott/cert-exporter/blob/master/docs/daemonset-prom-operator.md)